cockpit-project/cockpit/doc/anaconda.md

 }
 ```

-The keys are pathnames of device nodes in /dev, they are never
+The keys are pathnames of device nodes in /dev.
-symlinks to device nodes.

 Each value is an object with a "type" field.
 The type determines which
 other fields might be present, and what they mean.
 The following